Wilf Couldwell's Trials Motorcycling Tales.

 On my first visit Mick showed me what appeared to be a brand new gear cluster.

-At that stage I didn’t divulge my prior knowledge about the shortage of BSA unit gearbox spares.
+At that stage I didn’t divulge my prior knowledge about the shortage of GB BSA unit gearbox spares.

 I kept that information to myself.